xo1v/hentaishell/README.md

 git://git.code.sf.net/p/zsh/code \
 Mirror: https://github.com/zsh-users/zsh

-About the missing source code; I won't ever put most of it here since if I did GitHub would end me; \
+About the source code; I won't ever put most of it here since if I did GitHub would end me; \
 however, ```hentaishell.zip``` should contain everything.
 If anything, everything can be found on \
 ```/opt/hentaishell``` and ```~/.config/hensh```.
 Nothing is compiled, and can be easily accessed.